busathlab/mdlab/docs/namd_lab3.md

 - `bash.pt3_compsets.sh`
 - `bash.pt4_simulation.sh`

-To save some time, below is some code you can execute within this lab's directory to grab these files from the previous lab, if you keep each of the lab directories within a directory together.
+To save some time, below is some code you can execute within the current lab's directory to copy these files from the previous lab, if you keep each of the lab directories within a directory together.
 Otherwise just modify the code to suit your directory structure.
 ```shell
 cp ../namdlab2_m2amt/charmm.adddrug.str .
 cp ../namdlab2_m2amt/colvars.production.inp .